intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The voting members of the RSAB are as follows:

-* The IETF chair or their delegate appointed by the IESG
+* As the stream representative for the IETF stream, the IETF chair or their delegate appointed by the IESG
-* The IAB chair or their delegate appointed by the IAB
+* As the stream representative for the IAB stream, the IAB chair or their delegate appointed by the IAB
-* The IRTF chair or their delegate appointed by the IRTF Chair
+* As the stream representative for the IRTF stream, the IRTF chair or their delegate appointed by the IRTF Chair
-* The Independent Submissions Editor (ISE) {{RFC8730}} or their delegate appointed by the ISE
+* As the stream representative for the Independent stream, the Independent Submissions Editor (ISE) {{RFC8730}} or their delegate appointed by the ISE
 * The RFC Series Consulting Editor

-The appointing bodies shall determine their own processes for appointing delegates, such as provision for an open nominations period.
-If it becomes necessary to replace such a delegate for any reason, then for the sake of continuity the appointing body should name a new delegate to complete the former delegate's term.
+The appointing bodies shall determine their own processes for appointing RSAB members, such as provision for an open nominations period (note that appointment of the RSCE is described below).
+If it becomes necessary to replace an RSAB member for any reason, then for the sake of continuity the appointing body should appoint a new member to complete the former member's term.
 Appointing bodies should ensure that voting members are seated at all times and should fill any vacancies with all due speed, if necessary on a temporary basis.
-In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint a delegate, this responsibility shall fall to the IAB as the appointing body for the IRTF chair and ISE respectively.
+In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint a delegate, the IAB (as the appointing body for the IRTF chair and ISE respectively) shall appoint a temporary member until the IRTF chair or ISE has been appointed by the IAB.

+In the case of vacancies by voting members, the RSAB shall operate as follows:

+* Activities related to implementation of policies already in force shall continue as normal.
+* Voting on approval of policy documents produced by the RSWG shall be delayed until the vacancy or vacancies have been filled, up to a maximum of 3 months; this clause does not apply to a vacancy of the RSCE role, only of the stream representatives enumerated above.

 To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director as a non-voting member since